Giftbit/lightrail-client-java/README.md

 int balance = customerAccount.balance("USD").getCurrentValue();
 ```

 You can charge or fund the account by specifying the currency and the amount.
-These calls will return a `GiftCharge` or `GiftFund` objet containing the transaction details.
+These calls will return a `GiftCharge` or `GiftFund` object containing the transaction details.

 ```java
 GiftCharge charge = customerAccount.charge(100, "USD");